 - Spare tire issues – Nissan has recalled 2013 Altima cars to correct a problem with their spare tires.
 The spare tires may be significantly over- or under-inflated and result in tire failure, which could increase the risk of a crash.

 If you have been in a Georgia car accident due to a vehicle defect, you may have rights to a financial recovery.
-For help, please call an experienced Peachtree City accident attorney at the Law Offices of Shane Smith today: (770) 487-8999.
+For help, please call an experienced Peachtree City accident attorney at Shane Smith Law today: (770) 487-8999.